 SA Objective Issue 3.
 Cluster of leisure and cultu ıral us es around Rayleigh Mount are poorly integ rated with the town centre core.
 Low Medium High 1.
-Balanced Communities Enhancements to town centre wayfinding and pedestrian conditions along Bellingham Lane will have a positive effect on existing communities. + Further enhanced positive community benefits over the low option through the creation of new access routes and the creation of a new 'courtyard' shopping area. + Similar positive effect as the medium option through improvements to the public realm, new access routes and the creation of a new 'courtyard' shopping area.
-2. Healthy & Safe Communities Improved pedestrian conditions and lighting along Bellingham Lane has the potential for a positive effect on health. + Improved frontage and pedestrian conditions will provide a higher quality pedestrian environment with a positive effect + Similar positive effect as the medium option by providing a higher quality pedestrian environment and new access + on this SA objective.
+Balanced Communities Enhancements to town centre wayfinding and pedestrian conditions along Bellingham Lane will have a positive effect on existing communities. + Further enhanced positive community benefits over the low option through the creation of new access routes and the creation of a new 'courtyard' shopping area. community benefits over the low option through the creation of new access routes and the creation of a new 'courtyard' medium option through improvements to the prealm, new access router creation of a new 'courtyard' 2.
+Healthy & Safe Communities Improved pedestrian conditions and lighting along Bellingham Lane has the potential for a positive effect on health. + Improved frontage and pedestrian conditions will provide a higher quality pedestrian environment with a positive effect + Similar positive effect as the medium option by providing a higher quality pedestrian environment and new access + on this SA objective.
 Further enhanced health benefits compared to the low option through the provision of new access routes, which could help to encourage walking. routes.
 Shared space treatments could make it difficult for blind members of the community to move along and through Bellingham Lane. Ś 3.
 Housing No significant effect identified.
 0 No significant effect identified.
 0 No significant effect identified.
 0 4.
 Economy & Employment Enhancements to town centre wayfinding and pedestrian conditions along Bellingham Lane will have a positive effect on business. + Further enhanced economic benefits over the low option through the creation of new access routes and the creation of a new 'courtyard' shopping area. + Similar positive effect as the medium option through improvements to the public realm, new access routes and the creation of a new 'courtyard' shopping area. + 5.
 Accessibility No significant effect identified.
 0 Option will result in the creation of new access routes which will have a positive effect on this SA objective. + As for the medium option, although there is an element of uncertainty as shared space treatments could have issues for the safety of blind pedestrians. ś + 6.
 Biodiversity No significant effect identified.
 0 No significant effect identified.
 0 No significant effect identified.
 0 7.
 Cultural Cosmetic improvements to the + Further enhanced benefits over + This option does not appear to +